What's new in Azure Virtual Desktop?

 - Change the validation environment setting for host pools

 We've released some new prebuilt queries for the Log Analytics workspace.
-To access the queries, go to Logs and under Category, select Windows Virtual Desktop.
+To access the queries, go to Logs and under Category, select Azure Virtual Desktop.
 Learn more at Use Log Analytics for the diagnostics feature.

 Update for Remote Desktop client for Android

 The Remote Desktop client for Android now supports Azure Virtual Desktop connections.
 Starting with version 10.0.7, the Android client features a new UI for improved user experience.
 The client also integrates with Microsoft Authenticator on Android devices to enable conditional access when subscribing to Azure Virtual Desktop workspaces.

 The previous version of Remote Desktop client is now called “Remote Desktop 8."
 Any existing connections you have in the earlier version of the client will be transferred seamlessly to the new client.
 The new client has been rewritten to the same underlying RDP core engine as the iOS and macOS clients, faster release of new features across all platforms.

 We've made improvements to Microsoft Teams for Azure Virtual Desktop.
 Most importantly, Azure Virtual Desktop now supports audio and video optimization for the Windows Desktop client.
 Redirection improves latency by creating direct paths between users when they use audio or video in calls and meetings.
 Less distance means fewer hops, which makes calls look and sound smoother.
 Learn more at Use Teams on Azure Virtual Desktop.